Zuehlke/hackzurich-docs/Cloud APIs.md

 * [Alexa](https://ifttt.com/amazon_alexa)

     * The shortfall of Alexa's IFTTT integration is the lack of any actions whatsoever.
 Alexa can only be used as a trigger in IFTTT.
 That means I can't, for example, complete a task in Todoist and have Alexa play a song.
 Or as editor Ry Crist suggested, you can't have Alexa play sound bites, such as a dog barking, when motion is detected or a door opens in the middle of the night.

+	* Triggers

+		* Say a specific phrase

+		* Item modified on your To Do List

+		* Item modified on your Shopping List

+		* Your Alarm goes off

+		* Your Timer goes off

+		* ...

 * [myStrom](https://ifttt.com/mystrom)

+	* Triggers

+		* Button pressed

+		* Switch on/off

+	* Actions

+		* myStrom device on

+		* myStrom device off

+		* Toggle myStrom device

+		* Change color

+		* Set scene

 # Google Calendar API